Used to restore lost volume and smooth out lines, dermal fillers are a popular way to rejuvenate the face and hands.

 Can I go straight back to work? – There’s no downtime.
 Occasionally patients experience a small amount of swelling, but this only lasts 24hours.

 Can dermal fillers be mixed with other treatments? – Yes fillers can be combined with other treatments.
-You can have botulinum toxin (botox) injections at the same time, a different set of injections but they can be carried out during the same appointment.
+You can have muscle relaxing injections injections at the same time, a different set of injections but they can be carried out during the same appointment.
 I can also combine dermal fillers with my dracula therapy.
 Again, we would discuss these options at a consultation.